deleonab/Automating-Infrastructure-with-Terraform2/infrastructure-documentation-v2.md

 }
 ```

-#### security group for nginx reverse proxy, to allow access only from the external load balancer and bastion instance
+#### Security group for nginx reverse proxy, to allow access only from the external load balancer and bastion instance
 ```
 resource "aws_security_group" "nginx-sg" {
   name   = "nginx-sg"